-Once the transfer and decompression of the files is completed, the install program will transfer you to the SETUP program.
+Once the transfer and decompression of the files is completed, you must run the SETD program.
+From the DOS prompt, type and press "Enter."
 Here you will be able to set your sound options for the game (use the arrow keys to move up or down menus).
-There are separate options for sound effects and music.
-For sound effects the choices are PC speaker, Adlib or Sound Blaster.
-You also have the option of turning sound effects OFF for the game.
-Music offers the choices of Adlib/Sound Blaster or no music.
-Music may also be turned OFF for the game.

-Make the appropriate changes to the options listed, then select "Configure" from the menu and press "Enter."
+You will be presented with a list of soundcards.
+Choose the card in your machine, or one of the IBM internal speaker options if you have no sound card, and press the "Enter" key.
 The machine settings will be saved.

+SETD